- What is Healthy People 2030?

-The Healthy People Federal Interagency Workgroup (FIW) — along with individual workgroups of federal subject matter experts representing more than 20 federal agencies — developed the Healthy People 2030 objectives and will help review data and resources associated with the objectives throughout the decade.
+The Healthy People Federal Interagency Workgroup (FIW) — along with individual workgroups of federal subject matter experts representing more than 20 federal agencies — developed the Healthy People 2030 objectives and selected targets and will help review data and resources associated with the objectives throughout the decade.
 Learn about the Healthy People 2030 workgroups.

 How can I use Healthy People 2030 in my work?

 Healthy People 2030 has many different types of resources that can support your work.
 Check out our How to Use Healthy People 2030 graphic to get tips your community, state, or organization can use to achieve your goals, improve health and well-being, and contribute to national public health goals.
 You can also use our promotional toolkit to help spread the word about Healthy People 2030 to your networks.

 How do I find Healthy People 2030 objectives and data related to my interests?